aellivon/notes-fe/README.md

 # Note Frontend

-React, Tailwind, Clean Architecture Tinkering
+React, Typescript, Tailwind, and Clean Architecture Tinkering

-Some Notes: probably better to seperate it by feature
+Notes: probably better to seperate it by feature in the future

 # Setup